Discussed below are the best high power binoculars to use for long distance viewing in four price categories:

 16x magnification is usually the limit most can use without a tripod, bipod, monopod, or leaning against a tree or other object.

-Also, as the weight increases because of the need for a larger objective lens, you'll find that it is difficult to hold binoculars of that size for any significant amount of time, and the use of a tripod or other type of stand or support will be required.
+As the weight increases because of a larger objective lens, you'll also find that it is difficult to hold binoculars of that size for any significant amount of time, and the use of a tripod or other type of stand or support will be required.

 Additionally, at higher magnifications your hands cannot hold the binoculars steady enough and you will see a shaky image.